sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Persistent volume:
 - volumes stated above is only bound to pod definition file

-- Need more centrally managed and user can carve out vols as needed
+- Need more centrally managed volume and user can carve out vols as needed

 - PV is a cluster wide pool of storage volumes configured by an admin to be used by users deploying volume on the cluster using PVC